bluepylons/Boston/Boston - Current design/CNC version/README.md

 * **Polished** - this involves buffing out the case using either a polishing wheel or a tumbling process.
 I'm not very familiar with this, but you can ask your machine shop.

 ### Coatings:
 * **Anodized** - almost all aluminum on consumer electronics (including custom keyboards) are anodized, usually over a fine bead-blasted finish.
 Anodizing generates a protective layer of aluminum oxide on the outside of the part, which is much harder than the underlying raw aluminum.
 This significantly improves the scratch resistance, and also protects the aluminum from corrosion.
 This layer of aluminum oxide can be clear (showing the underlying silver aluminum), or be dyed a wide range of different colors ([except for white](https://www.bluebuddhaboutique.com/blog/2011/09/no-white-anodized-aluminum/)).
-However, if you're going for a shiny as-machiend or polished finish, it does dull the aluminum a bit.
+However, if you're going for a shiny as-machined or polished finish, it can dull the aluminum a bit.
 There are a couple of types of anodizing, but Type II (cosmetic anodizing) is the most common, and what you probably want as it is inexpensive, and available in a wide variety of colors.
 Type III (Hard Anodizing) is occasionally done but uncommon in consumer electronics - Type III generates a much thicker layer of aluminum oxide than Type II, resulting in a dark gray, black, or bronze-brown color.
 This results in very good wear and scratch resistance, but costs more, can interfere with threaded holes, and is generally unnecessary for keyboards.
 Note that many machine shops outsource their anodizing, though some (e.g. Dadesin) anodize in-house.
 If you want to read up more on anodizing, [this](http://www.omwcorp.com/wp-content/uploads/2018/02/Understanding-and-Specifying-Anodizing-1.pdf) is a good document to go over (thanks to Croktopus for finding the document).
 * **Raw aluminum** - this means not using any coating whatsoever and leaving the bare metal exposed.
 Note that raw aluminum is easily scratched (and will most likely arrive from the machine shop with scratches from shipping and handling), so this is a fairly uncommon finish.
 It may also discolor from corrosion.
 However, paired with an as-machined or polished finish texture, it can be extremely shiny and reflective.
 All of my prototypes had a raw finish.
-* **E-coat**, **paint**, **powder coat**, or **Cerakote** - I am not familiar with ordering these finishes, but they show up on keyboards from time to time.
+* **E-coat**, **paint**, **powder coat**, or **Cerakote** - I am not familiar with ordering these finishes, but they show up on keyboards from time to time, and are available in a wide variety of colors.
+Your machine shop might not be able to handle these, and you may need to find a third party painter, powder coater, or Cerakote applicator.

 **Note that any coating that adds appreciable (>0.03mm) thickness (such as Type III hard anodizing, powder coat, e-coat, paint, and Cerakote) will require the threaded holes and the RGBLED hole to be masked off.
 Standard (Type II) anodizing is usually thin enough that interference isn't an issue and masking holes should not be needed.